Abhyankar-Moh Semigroups for arbitrary hypersurfaces: A family of algebraically closed fields

-Given a vector $\omega\in {\mathbb{R}_{>0}}^n$ of rationally independent coordinates, $\omega$ induces a total order on $\mathbb{Q}^n$ compatible with the group structure given by
+Given a vector $\omega\in {\left(\mathbb{R}_{>0}\right)}^n$ of rationally independent coordinates, $\omega$ induces a total order on $\mathbb{Q}^n$ compatible with the group structure given by

-The order $\leq_{\omega}$ may be extended to a total order $\preceq$ on $\mathbb{R}^n$ \cite{Robbiano:1986}.
-The field $\mathcal{S}_\preceq$ is the same, independently of the extension and we may denote $\mathcal{S}_{{\omega}}:=\mathcal{S}_\preceq$.
+The order $\preceq_{\omega}$ may be extended to a total order $\preceq$ on $\mathbb{R}^n$ \cite{Robbiano:1986}.
+The field $K_{\preceq}((X^*))$ is the same, independently of the extension and we may denote $K_{\preceq_{\omega}}((X^*)):=K_{\preceq}((X^*))$.

-Manfred Buchacher \cite{Buchacher:2023} has implemented an algorithm using Mathematica that computes the first terms of the roots in $\mathcal{S}_{{\omega}}$ of polynomials $f\in K[X][y]$.
+M. Buchacher \cite{Buchacher:2023} has implemented an algorithm using \textit{Mathematica} that computes the first terms of the roots in $K_{\preceq_\omega}((X^*))$ of polynomials $f\in K[X][y]$.
 We have used his implementation for the examples presented in this paper.